firstsmarts/parallax/README.md

 ```
 *If your path is based `/`, you should remove the `base` kv, you can config the base url by config the `base` *

+There are two bigger clouds, all have its special function, you can just have a try.

 ## Then you can build your own website by the follow